lbayliss-scottlogic/java-grad-project/README.md

 ### Project Goal

  - Create a series of classes which can filter and sort a list of `User Post` objects.
-This will form part of the

 ### Skills